4/12/2024

 Agronomy Research Update

-Written by Jim Bing, Tim Nowatzki, Tim Mabry, Jeff Klever, and Mark Jeschke, Ph.D., Pioneer Agronomy Manager
+From Pioneer Research & Development and Agronomy Sciences - Written by Jim Bing, Program Leader, Insect Control Traits; Tim Nowatzki, Senior Research Scientist; Tim Mabry, Field Scientist; Jeff Klever, Research Investigator; and Mark Jeschke, Ph.D., Pioneer Agronomy Manager

 Key Findings

-• The corn rootworm traits in Qrome® corn and Vorceed™ Enlist® corn both provided effective control of corn rootworm larval feeding.
+• The corn rootworm traits in Qrome® corn and Vorceed® Enlist® corn both provided effective control of corn rootworm larval feeding.

-• All corn rootworm trait products provided a significant improvement in yield compared to the negative control under corn rootworm pressure.
+• Both corn rootworm trait products provided a significant improvement in yield compared to the negative control under corn rootworm pressure.

 A New Corn Rootworm Management Tool